 Parafoveal Processing in Reading

 We have the impression that we can clearly see all of the words in the text, but our representations of words vary in their fidelity as they are represented before, while, and after they are directly fixated.
 That is, perceptual input from the word is poor quality (i.e., noisy) when a reader fixates the preceding text and can only see the word with upcoming low-acuity vision and it becomes more precise when the reader directly fixates the word and can view it with high-acuity, central vision.
-However, even the fuzzy glimpse we obtain before looking at a word provides us a head-start on processing it (i.e., a preview benefit; PB).
+However, even the fuzzy glimpse we obtain before looking at a word provides us a head-start on processing it (i.e., a preview benefit).
 Moreover, the semantic constraint and language context leading up to the target word will change what we anticipate the text to say and, consequently, the way we respond to the visual information (e.g. assessing the plausibility of the word in that particular sentence).
-Much of our research focuses on what aspects of words readers pre-activate during reading (whether readers gather information just about the way it looks, e.g. if the word is capitalized, an abbreviation, or transposed; vs. if readers glean meaning from the preview and can recognize synonymous words) as well as how these representations trigger eye movement decisions, and what types of contexts support or constrain this process.
-In general, an easy to process upcoming word can lead the reader to skip over it, or look at it very briefly (i.e., make a forced fixation; FF).
-Forced fixations can affect readers comprehension and likelihood of rereading the text (i.e., make a regression).
+Much of our research focuses on what aspects of words readers pre-activate during reading, for example whether they gather information just about the way it looks (e.g. if the word is capitalized, an abbreviation, or transposed) or whether they glean meaning from the preview (i.e., benefit from a synonymous words).
+We also investigate how these representations trigger eye movement decisions, and what types of contexts support or constrain this process.
+In general, an easy to process upcoming word can lead the reader to skip over it, or look at it very briefly (i.e., make a forced fixation), but also can affect readers’ comprehension and and cause them to reread the text (i.e., make a regression).

 Attention and Decision-making